-Goose breast can be cooked just like duck breast: in the skillet then transferred to oven.
+Goose breast can be cooked just like duck breast: seared in the skillet then transferred to roast in the oven.
 Served with fruit and raisin topping, it’s a special treat.

 Goose is an expensive beast and, at least in England, not readily available outside Christmas time.
 Even then it’s quite a luxury – a big bird but not as much to eat on it as on a duck, let alone turkey.
 So the best bet if you want to enjoy it is to hunt post-Christmas bargains at the butchers’.

 If you're lucky, you can buy goose quarters at a quarter of the pre-Christmas price.
 Roast the breast, and you can make a wonderful confit of the legs to put into a cassoulet or, cross-culturally, shred and stuff in tacos.

 Christmas was not the traditional day to serve goose on in a lot of Europe: it was 11 November, St Martin’s Day.
 That’s the Catholic feast to commemorate 4th century Saint Martin, a former Roman soldier, converted Christian and eventually Bishop of Tours.